 The CODM reviews EBITDA (earnings before interest, tax, depreciation and amortisation).
+The CODM reviews assets and liabilities at group level therefore not these are disclosed separately below.
 The accounting policies adopted for internal reporting to the CODM are consistent with those adopted in the financial statements.